klardotsh/gale/README.md

        _|                 /           _|                   _|
 ```

-gluumy is a small, "fast enough for most day to day stuff", strongly-typed,
+gluumy is an opinionated, conceptually small, "fast enough for most day to day
-functional, and legally-unencumbered language that compiles to Lua, running
+stuff", strongly-but-inferredly-typed, functional, and legally-unencumbered
+language that sits atop Lua, generally running anywhere Lua 5.1+ can.
+What it
-anywhere Lua 5.1+ can.
-What it lacks in academic background it tries to make up
+lacks in academic background it tries to make up for in simplicity, ergonomics,
-for in simplicity, ergonomics, and intuitiveness.
-Simply put: gluumy is here to
-Get Shit Done and get out of the way.
-It's opinionated and thus not for
+and intuitiveness.
+Simply put: gluumy is here to Get Shit Done and get out of
-everyone or every use case, but in the right contexts, I hope it shines.
+the way.

 gluumy has just a few core language constructs:

-- the function, with often-inferrable argument types
+- the function, `->`, with often-inferrable argument and return types
-- relatedly, the foreign function (to dip into raw Lua when needed)
+- relatedly, the foreign function, `!->`, to dip into raw Lua when needed
-- the shape, which is a mix of structs (or tables), interfaces, and traits (or
+- the shape, `=>`, which is a mix of structs (or tables), interfaces, and
-  mixins)... or, if you prefer, "product types"
+  traits (or mixins)... or, if you prefer, "product types"
-- the sum-shape, which is an exhaustiveness-checkable shape containing one or
+- the sum-shape, `~>`, which is an exhaustiveness-checkable shape containing
-  more disparate-but-related shapes (more on these later!)
+  one or more disparate-but-related shapes (more on these later!)
-- the pipeline (with prepend, `|>`, and append, `|>>`, both supported)
+- the pipeline, with prepend, `|>`, and append, `|>>`, both supported
-- strings, numbers, and booleans (no `nil`!)
+- strings (`"like this"`), numbers (`1` and `1.0` are equivalent, as in Lua
+  itself), and booleans.
+Notably missing is `nil`, which is instead covered by
+  `Option` and `Result` sum-shapes
-- of course, comments and docstrings
+- comments (`--`), docstrings (`---`), and compiler hints (`#`)

-Notably _not_ present are import statements, modules at all (for the most
+Notably _not_ present are import statements, to some degree modules (more on
-part), package management at all (more on that later), macros, decorations,
+that in a minute), package management at all (more on that later), macros,
-classes, pragmas, or a number of other things found in other languages. gluumy
+decorations, classes, or a number of other concepts found in other languages.
-provides a solid base to build great software on and the tooling to help you do
-it, while cutting out complexity anywhere it can.
+It's not that those things (or the numerous others not listed here) are bad,
+per-se, but keeping the language tightly-scoped helps it excel at those things,
+rather than trying to be everything to everyone.

+As a final note of introduction: gluumy is designed to be usable by developers
+at any level from recent bootcamp grad or bedroom hacker, on up to principal
+engineers who surely will find countless problems in my implementation.
+It's
+designed to be usable by folks on symmetrical gigabit fibre in the city, or
+folks on terrible sattelite connections in the mountains or at sea somewhere.
+It's designed to be usable on what are, in mainstream terms, relatively "weak"
+computers, such as Raspberry Pis or junked machines you'd find at places like
+Re-PC, as well as the hyper-modern beasts you can spend thousands of USD on.
+But most of all, it's designed to be _usable_, and not just by "application
+developers" - the spirit of gluumy is to a degree inspired by the spirit of
+Forth: that programs are built up of flexible and end-user-replaceable bits and
+bobs, and are not opaque monoliths handed down by powers that be.

 ### On Modules and Package Management

-gluumy doesn't provide modules, namespaces, or package management.
-Instead,
+gluumy doesn't provide source-level modules, namespaces, or package management.
-[inspired by Joe Armstrong's musings on
+Instead, [inspired by Joe Armstrong's musings on
 Erlang](https://web.archive.org/web/20211122060812/https://erlang.org/pipermail/erlang-questions/2011-May/058768.html),
 all identifiers in gluumy live in a single namespace, with functions
 disambiguated by their arities, and any further ambiguities resolved in the